Margaret Minnicks has been an online writer for many years. She writes about various topics including celebrities and entertainment.

 Dr. Jessica Griffin is a 41-year-old clinical and forensic psychologist.
 For over 15 years, she has worked with couples going through a divorce.
 Even though she helps others, she is divorced with three young children.

 It was initially a secret, but now it has been confirmed by both parties that Dr. Griffin is dating Jonathan Francetic, a 29-year-old financial adviser who married Molly Duff on Season 6 of the reality show.
 Molly did not find herself attracted to Jon, and they actually split up on bad terms before the social experiment ended

 After their official divorce at the end of the eight-week experiment, Dr. Griffin began dating Jonathan in August 2018.
 They announced their engagement on April 14, 2019.
+They were scheduled to get married in 2020, but the ceremony was postponed due to the pandemic.
 They both run a business together called Love Builder.

 When it was confirmed that Dr. Griffin and Jonathan were indeed dating, there was some backlash on social media.
 Even though Jonathan explained their position online, it did not stop the criticisms.

 The general consensus on Facebook and Twitter was that even though Jonathan and Molly were not a good match, the relationship between Jon and Jessica was unethical and against the rules.
 That's because Jessica was one of the couple's marriage counselors.